Xbox controller: Design

 The Xbox controller features breakaway dongles to avoid damage to the console if the cord is tripped over.

-The Xbox controller features dual vibration motors and a layout similar to the contemporary GameCube controller: two analog triggers, two analog sticks (both are also digitally clickable buttons), a digital directional pad, a Back button, a Start button, two accessory slots and six 8-bit analog action buttons (A/Green, B/Red, X/Blue, Y/Yellow, LB/White, and RB/Black).
+The Xbox controller features dual vibration motors and a layout similar to the contemporary GameCube controller: two analog triggers, two analog sticks (both are also digitally clickable buttons), a digital directional pad, a Back button, a Start button, two accessory slots and six 8-bit analog action buttons (A/Green, B/Red, X/Blue, Y/Yellow, White, and Black).
 Project leads J Allard and Cam Ferrari aimed for a controller with every feature the team liked from preceding ones: slots from the Dreamcast controller, two sticks from the PlayStation's original DualShock and six frontal buttons from the revised Sega Genesis controller.

 When the physical design of the controller began, circuit boards for the controller had already been manufactured.
 Microsoft had asked their supplier, Mitsumi Electric, for a similar folded and stacked circuit board design used in Sony's DualShock 2 controller, but the company refused to manufacture such a design for Microsoft.
 This led to the controller being bulky and nearly three times the size of Sony's controller.
 This initial controller design was never launched in Japan, where the console instead launched with a smaller, redesigned version named "Controller S" that did use the more compact circuit board design.

 Duke and original Japanese Controller S controllers made in Malaysia featured a dark green cable.
 When the Controller S was released in the West, early models featured the green cable, however later Controller S models switched to a black cable and were made in China.

 The Duke's digital directional pad is visually similar to the digital directional pad on Microsoft's previous game controller, the Microsoft SideWinder.
 However, the Controller S dropped that design and replaced it with a plus shape on a disc.